 - Legs: Run your hands down one leg, and then compare it to its opposite leg.
 If you notice any heat or swelling, those are classic signs of injury, but sensitivity to your touch is also an indicator of a problem.

 - Hooves: Look for cracks in the hoof wall.
 Hooves should land evenly, not toe first or one side before the other.
 Horseshoes should also wear down evenly.
 Use hoof testers.
-Reactions at certain areas may point out problems like bruising or an abscess.
+Reactions in certain areas may point out problems like bruising or an abscess.

 While not every cause of lameness will be hereditary or untreatable, it's best to know in advance, before making an expensive purchase.